aleexam/rx_observable/README.md

 /// The state it self.
 Whola!
 You have state with reactive var inside it.
 /// because real value is inside ViewModelExample, and in state you have only link to it.
-/// Maybe some problems might occur because of concurrent access to list, but it never happened in my practice. class LoadedState extends BaseState {
+/// Some problems might occur because of concurrent access to list, just make sure you change your data only inside ViewModel. class LoadedState extends BaseState {
   final ObservableReadOnly<List<Contact>> contacts;